What Are the Treatment Options For Methamphetamine Addiction?

 2. Are Medications Used in Methamphetamine Treatment?

-Although there is no approved medication which specifically treats methamphetamine addiction, medications such as antidepressants and antipsychotics may be used to help manage withdrawal symptoms and reduce drug cravings.
+Although there is no approved medication that specifically treats methamphetamine addiction, medications such as antidepressants and antipsychotics may be used to help manage withdrawal symptoms and reduce drug cravings.

 3. Are Drug Treatment Programs Effective for Methamphetamine Addiction?